open-edge-insights/eii-core/README.md

 The sample temperature sensor can be simulated using the [tools/mqtt-temp-sensor](tools/mqtt-temp-sensor) application.

-# DiscoveryCreek

-DiscoveryCreek is a machine learning based anomaly detection engine.

-Add the `DiscoveryCreek` entry to [build/time-series.yml](build/time-series) and the services mentioned in there will be available in the consolidated [build/docker-compose.yml](build/docker-compose.yml) and consolidated [build/eis_config.json](build/eis_config.json) of the EIS stack for timeseries use case when built via `eis_builder.py` as called out in previous steps.

-More details on enabling DiscoveryCreek based analytics can be referred at [DiscoveryCreek/README.md](DiscoveryCreek/README.md)

 # List of All EIS Services

 EIS stack comes with following services, which can be included/excluded in docker-compose file based on requirements.